 Which Is Better: Bio Balls or Ceramic Rings?

 For those of you who don’t know, bio balls are very small and porous balls which serve the same purpose as ceramic rings, but they don’t have that hole running through the middle.
 There is no doubt about the fact that ceramic rings are much better to use than bio balls, and this is true for a variety of reasons.

 One reason for this is because bio balls are not great at holding denitrifying bacteria, only nitrifying bacteria, and this is a definite drawback, as the cleanest and healthiest aquariums need both kinds.
-Moreover, because bio balls don’t have that large hole running through the middle like ceramic rings do, they get much dirtier much faster, debris builds up, they get clogged, and it will decrease your filter’s ability to engage in effective tank filtration.
+Moreover, because bio balls don’t have that large hole running through the middle like ceramic rings do, they get dirtier much faster, so debris builds up, they get clogged, and it will decrease your filter’s ability to engage in effective tank filtration.

 Sure, bio balls work just fine, but they are not nearly as effective, long lasting, or easy to deal with as the ceramic rings.

-Can I Use Ceramic Rings In A Saltwater Aquarium?
+Can I Use Ceramic Rings in a Saltwater Aquarium?

 Yes, you can technically use ceramic rings in saltwater aquariums, as saltwater aquariums also require effective biological filtration.
 However, they are not commonly used in marine and reef tanks.

 The reason for this is because in saltwater tanks, most people have lots of live rocks and corals which hold these beneficial bacteria.
 If your saltwater tank is properly set up, you don’t really need to add ceramic rings or much bio filtration at all.

 The bottom line is that ceramic rings are quite likely the best form of biological filtration media that you can have in your aquarium.
 They’re easy to use and to clean, they’re affordable, they last a super long time, and they work wonders at eliminating all sorts of harmful substances from your aquarium.